NRGDEAD/Cue2cu2/README.md

 ```
 Note: resulting output range is limited to 00:00:00 - 99:59:74 and will be clipped if either boundary is crossed.
 #### -os OFFSET_SELECT, --offset-select OFFSET_SELECT
-Select the variables the offset will be applied to instead of the default audio tracks and track end only.
+Select the variables the offset will be applied to instead of the default audio tracks, pregaps, and track end only.
 Capitalization and order is arbitrary.
-Variables are represented by single letters: A (audio tracks and pregap), E (track end), S (size), D (data1).
-Example to select everything: -os DAES
+Variables are represented by single letters: A (audio tracks), P (pregaps), E (track end), S (size), D (data1).
+Example to select everything: -os PASED
 #### -1, --stdout
 Output to stdout instead of a CU2 file named after the binary image file.
 #### -q, --quiet